 Birds & Blooms EXTRA gives you everything you love about Birds & Blooms…and a whole lot more!
 It arrives on the off-months of Birds & Blooms and contains an extra flock of photos, reader tips and expert advice.
 Birds & Blooms EXTRA requires a separate subscription, though.
 Subscribe today!

 I’m looking for the zone hardiness map.
 Can you help?

 Here’s a link to the USDA zone hardiness map we use.

 How do I enter the Backyard Photo Contest?

 We hold a new contest every year.
 For information on the current one, please visit our Contest section.
 If we are in the voting stage of this cycle, please vote and watch for an upcoming call out for new entries for next year’s contest.
 These will be posted in our Contest section as well.

 How do I enter the “Find the Hummingbird” contests?

-Please visit the Contest area of our website.
-This is where we will post winners as well.
+Please visit the Contest section of our website.
+This is where we post the rules as well.